CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

 decEqNat' : (m : Nat) -> (n : Nat) -> Dec (m === n)
 ```

-(I've had to call it `decEqNat'` since we already have `decEqNat`).
-We can see
+(I've had to call the function `decEqNat'` since we already have `decEqNat`).

-that the _type_ of the function now provides a relationship between the inputs.
+We can see that the _type_ of the function now provides a relationship between
-Where `Bool` doesn't have any mention of whether it's actually looking at `m`
+the inputs.
+Where `Bool` doesn't have any mention of whether it's actually
-and `n`, `Dec` explicitly mentions `m` and `n` _and_ states that the function
+looking at `m` and `n`, `Dec` explicitly mentions `m` and `n` _and_ states that
-will return a proof datatype relating them, if it returns a `Yes`.
-That's pretty
+the function will return a proof datatype relating them, if it returns a `Yes`.
-cool, no?
+That's pretty cool, no?

 ### It _is_... but that sure took a while!...